 To make these fun Easter Egg Smoothie popsicles you will also need-

-- six plastic Easter eggs (I busted one accidently so I used seven.
+- 6 plastic Easter eggs (I busted one accidentally so I used seven.
 Whoops!)

 - something pointy like a pen or a chopstick to make holes in your eggs